VirtuosoJoel/RubyExcel/README.md

 Excel Tools ( requires win32ole and Excel )
 --------

-Make sure all your data types are compatible with Excel first!
+Make sure all your data types are compatible with Excel first (see Workbook#to_safe_format!)

 ```ruby
 #Sample RubyExcel::Workbook to work with